Galen College of Nursing Program Reviews

 Galen College of Nursing is driven by a culture that prepares learners to demonstrate compassion and excellence in nursing through an educational method immersed in technology, innovation, and student support.
-As a leading school in preparing students for a fulfilling and rewarding career in nursing, learners receive the same amount of training and utilize the same technology throughout their nursing education.
-Personalized instruction is given to prepare potential nurses for their career, and a state of the art hospitals and medical facilities are provided to equip these individuals for their licensing exams and future employment.
+From a leading school in preparing students for a fulfilling and rewarding career in nursing, the program offers as intensive training utilizing top-tier same technology throughout the students’ nursing education.
+Personalized instruction is given to prepare potential nurses for their careers, and a state-of-the-art hospitals and medical facilities are provided to equip graduates for their licensing exams and future employment.

-Galen College of Nursing has five campuses (Cincinnati, Louisville , Tampa Bay, San Antonio, Hazard) offering various nursing degree programs and here is an overview of these degree programs to begin your journey in the field of nursing.
+Galen College of Nursing has five campuses (Cincinnati, Louisville , Tampa Bay, San Antonio, Hazard) offering various nursing degree programs.
+Here is an overview of the degree programs you can follow to begin your journey in the field of nursing.

 3-Year Bachelor of Science in Nursing (BSN)

-The three-year Bachelor of Science in Nursing program is a degree suitable for individuals who are new to nursing and who want to become Registered Nurses (RN).
+The three-year Bachelor of Science in Nursing degree is a program suitable for individuals new to nursing who want to become Registered Nurses (RN).
 This flexible and innovative study format allows students to be admitted directly to the nursing program and will prepare them for the Bachelor of Science in Nursing degree in as short as 36 months.
-The three-year Bachelor of Science in Nursing program is offered at Louisville and San Antonio campuses.
+The three-year Bachelor of Science in Nursing program is offered at the Louisville and San Antonio campuses.

-The good thing about this program is it accommodate students who are new to higher education and those who already completed the general education coursework before enrollment.
-It can be finished in 36 months if taken in a full-time study and since the BSN course is quarter based, students can get into the program anytime.
-There are no pre-requisites required, and all general education classes are integrated into the nursing curriculum.
-Course content will also progress from simple to complex, preparing potential nurses to practice their profession with confidence and competence.
-Nevertheless, Galen College of Nursing accepts transfer credit as well, if students have finished general education courses from their previous programs obtained.
+The good thing about this program is that it accommodate students new to higher education and those who have already completed the general education coursework before enrollment.
+It can be finished in 36 months if taken in full-time stud;y and since the BSN course is quarter based, students can get into the program at anytime.
+There are no pre-requisites, as all general education classes are integrated into the nursing curriculum.
+Course content will progress from simple to complex, preparing potential nurses to practice their profession with confidence and competence.
+Galen College of Nursing accepts transfer credit as well, if students have finished general education courses from their previous programs.

-Individuals who intend to enroll in a three-year BSN program should schedule an appointment and meet the school’s Admissions Representative.
+Individuals who intend to enroll in a three-year BSN program should schedule an appointment and meet the school’s admissions representative.
 This can be done by calling Galen College of Nursing or by completing an online request form.
 Classes fill quickly and start every quarter.
-The admission is also selective.
+The admission is very selective.
 Thus, applicants are expected to meet the necessary requirements to be considered.

-Every applicant for the BSN program must have a high school diploma or GED equivalent transcript and must pass the qualifying entrance examination.
-These individuals must also be able to communicate English and must pass the criminal background investigation before the start of the program.
+Every applicant for the BSN program must have a high school diploma or GED equivalent transcript and pass the qualifying entrance examination.
+These individuals should be able to communicate in English and pass a criminal background investigation before the start of the program.

 Online RN to BSN program

 The online RN to BSN program is for Registered Nurses having an Associate Degree in Nursing, wanting to earn a Bachelor of Science in Nursing degree.
-This program is offered online and accredited by the CCNE.
-It can be completed in a span of 12 months, but it usually depends on the credits transferred to the student and the time committed to this degree.
+It is offered online and accredited by the CCNE.
+It can be completed in a span of 12 months, but it usually depends on the credits transferred by the student and the time committed to the degree.

 The online RN to BSN program is one of unique nursing programs of Galen College of Nursing.
-It comes in a competitive and affordable tuition, and student support is always a priority.
-Each coursework can be completed in eight weeks, and students receive an interactive content, video presentations, and 3D animation to facilitate learning.
-The instructors are also highly accessible and experts in their field.
+It comes with a competitive and affordable tuition, and student support is always a priority.
+Every coursework can be completed in eight weeks, and students receive an interactive content, video presentations, and 3D animation to facilitate learning.
+The instructors are highly accessible and experts in their field.
 Most importantly, the coursework is mobile-friendly so students can study and work anytime and anywhere.

 The tuition cost of the online RN to BSN program of Galen College of Nursing is $460 per credit hour, with an application fee of $50 and a technology fee of $50.

-The online RN to BSN program is designed specifically for Registered Nurses who are completing a baccalaureate degree in nursing.
-Individuals who want to apply for this course must be a graduate of an associate or diploma degree program with a current and unencumbered license to practice as Registered Nurses in the U.S. These candidates should also be able to communicate English efficiently and must have an overall GPA of 2.0 in their college coursework.
-Official transcripts from the previous coursework must be submitted together with the completed application form.
+The online RN to BSN program is designed specifically for Registered Nurses completing a baccalaureate degree in nursing.
+Individuals who want to apply must be a graduate of an associate or diploma degree program with a current and unencumbered license to practice as Registered Nurses in the U.S. These candidates should be able to communicate in English efficiently and must have an overall GPA of 2.0 in their college coursework.
+Official transcripts from the previous coursework must be submitted together with a completed application form.

 Associate Degree in Nursing (ADN)

-The Associate Degree in Nursing (ADN) program is offered to individuals who are new to nursing and who are interested in becoming a Registered Nurse.
-Its curriculum includes hands-on learning and extensive clinical experiences, provided early in the program.
-This is also combined with general education courses which allow students to prepare for their rewarding career in nursing.
-The Associate Degree in Nursing program is a 24-month degree that is offered in Cincinnati, Tampa Bay, and Louisville campuses.
-It is also accredited by the state Board of Nursing and the Accreditation Commission for Nursing Education (ACEN) thereby allowing the graduates to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
+The Associate Degree in Nursing (ADN) program is offered to individuals new to nursing who are interested in becoming a Registered Nurse.
+The curriculum includes hands-on learning and extensive clinical experience, provided early in the program.
+This is combined with general education courses that allow students to prepare for a rewarding career in nursing.
+The Associate Degree in Nursing program is a 24-month degree offered in Cincinnati, Tampa Bay, and Louisville campuses.
+It is also accredited by the state Board of Nursing and the Accreditation Commission for Nursing Education (ACEN) thereby allowing graduates to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN).

-Admission to the ADN program is made quarterly, usually every January, March, July, and September.
-This would mean that students can start anytime as soon as they are ready.
+Admission to the ADN program is done quarterly, usually every January, March, July, and September.
+This means that students can start anytime they are ready.
 However, the basic requirements of the program must be met to be considered.
-These requirements are a high school diploma or GED equivalent, a passing score on the entrance examination, a criminal background investigation, and ability to communicate the English language.
+These requirements entail a high school diploma or GED equivalent, a passing score on the entrance examination, a criminal background investigation, and the ability to communicate in the English language.

 There are no prerequisites required to apply for the Associate Degree in Nursing program and students can proceed to a BSN coursework upon obtaining their RN license.
-Transfer credits are also available for students who have gained some general education courses from their previous programs.
+Transfer credits are available for students who have gained some general education courses from a previous programs.

 Licensed Practical or Vocational Nurse to Associate Degree in Nursing (LPN/LVN to ADN Bridge)

-The LPN/LVN to ADN program is accredited by the Accreditation Commission for Nursing Education (ACEN), and it can be completed in 15 to 18 months.
-Students undergo online general education courses, theoretical and laboratory coursework, and clinical training during weekends.
-There are no prerequisites required to start in this nursing program, and transfer credits are also available for those who have completed general education courses from their previous programs.
-The LPN/LVN to ADN degree has more extensive clinical experiences which happen earlier in the curriculum, and graduates can sit for the National Council Licensing Examination for Registered Nurses after the program completion.
+The LPN/LVN to ADN program is accredited by the Accreditation Commission for Nursing Education (ACEN), and can be completed in 15 to 18 months.
+Students undergo online general education courses, theoretical and laboratory coursework, and clinical training on weekends.
+There are no prerequisites required to start in this nursing program, and transfer credits are available for those who have completed general education courses elsewhere.
+The LPN/LVN to ADN degree has an extensive clinical experiences that happen earlier in the curriculum, and graduates can sit for the National Council Licensing Examination for Registered Nurses upon program completion.

-The primary requirement for admission in LPN/LVN to ADN program is a current and unencumbered license as a Practical Nurse or Vocational Nurse.
-Applicants have to complete their Practical Nursing, or Vocational Nursing degree program in a state approved institution with a minimum Grade Point Average (GPA) of 2.0.
-They also have to pass the entrance examination and criminal background screening conducted before the start of the program.
-The LPN/LVN to ADN program also requires the candidates to present a transcript of their education from their previous college or university where the Practical or Vocational Nursing is completed.
+The primary requirement for admission in LPN/LVN to ADN program is a current and unencumbered license as a Practical or Vocational Nurse.
+Applicants must complete their Practical Nursing, or Vocational Nursing degree program in a state-approved institution with a minimum Grade Point Average (GPA) of 2.0.
+They have to pass the entrance examination and criminal background screening before the start of the program.
+The LPN/LVN to ADN program also requires candidates to present a transcript of their education from a previous college or university where the Practical or Vocational Nursing was completed.

 Practical Nursing (PN) or Vocational Nursing (VN) Program

-The Practical Nursing or Vocational Nursing Program of Galen College of Nursing is for individuals who are new to nursing and who are interested in becoming a Licensed Practical Nurse (LPN) or Licensed Vocational Nurse (LVN).
-The Practical Nursing program is offered in Louisville and Tampa Bay campuses while the Vocational Nursing program is offered at San Antonio schools.
-The PN/VN program is an excellent way to start working in the nursing field.
-It is also a comprehensive education to pursue an Associate Degree in Nursing through the LPN/LVN to ADN bridging course.
+The Practical Nursing or Vocational Nursing Program of Galen College of Nursing is for individuals new to nursing and interested in becoming a Licensed Practical Nurse (LPN) or Licensed Vocational Nurse (LVN).
+The Practical Nursing program is offered at the Louisville and Tampa Bay campuses while the Vocational Nursing program is available at the San Antonio school.
+The PN/VN program is an excellent way to start working in the nursing field as it is a comprehensive education ideal to pursue an Associate Degree in Nursing through the LPN/LVN to ADN bridging course.

-The Practical Nursing or Vocational Nursing program can be completed in 12 months if taken full-time, or 21 months, if pursued part-time.
-The admission is also made quarterly, allowing interested students to start anytime in January, March, July, or September.
+The Practical Nursing or Vocational Nursing program can be completed in 12 months if taken full-time, or 21 months if pursued part-time.
+Admission quarterly, allowing interested students to start anytime in January, March, July, or September.
 Tuition cost is $21,541 for the entire semester, excluding the technology, lab, and clinical fees.
-Books for the PN or VN program are estimated to cost around $1,100, and uniforms and supplies cost around $550.
-Students in this kind of degree are also required to pay $100 for the registration and $45 for their criminal background investigation.
+Books for the PN or VN program are estimated to cost around $1,100, and uniforms and supplies around $550.
+Students in this kind of degree program are also required to pay $100 for the registration and $45 for a criminal background investigation.